 Feb.
 5, 1842 – William Harrison Snowden of the Conecuh Guards was born at Brooklyn, Ala.
 He first entered Confederate service at Sparta as a private in the spring of 1861 with Co.
-E, 4th Ala.
-Inf.
+E of the 4th Alabama Infantry.
 He was later wounded at Richmond, Va. and sent home.

 Feb.
 5, 1846 - "The Oregon Spectator," based in Oregon City, became the first newspaper published on the Pacific coast.

 Feb.
 5, 1865 – The Battle of Hatcher's Run (Dabney’s Mill) began during the Siege of Petersburg, Va.
-The 59th Alabama Infantry Regiment, of which Lewis Lavon Peacock was a member, lost a number of men during this battle.
+The 59th Alabama Infantry Regiment lost a number of men during this battle.
 The battle lasted for three days, and neither sided ended with a significant advantage after producing about 3,000 casualties.

 Feb.
 5, 1886 – Richard Francis Burton was awarded a knighthood (KCMG) by Queen Victoria.